Kitware/vtk-examples/src/PythonHowTo.md

 [CombustorIsosurface](/Python/VisualizationAlgorithms/CombustorIsosurface) | Generate an isosurface of constant flow density.
 [CutStructuredGrid](/Python/VisualizationAlgorithms/CutStructuredGrid) | Cut through structured grid with plane.
 The cut plane is shown solid shaded.
 A computational plane of constant k value is shown in wireframe for comparison.
 The colors correspond to flow density.
 Cutting surfaces are not necessarily planes: implicit functions such as spheres, cylinders, and quadrics can also be used.
 [ProbeCombustor](/Python/VisualizationAlgorithms/ProbeCombustor) | Probing data in a combustor.
 Probes are regular arrays of 50 by 50 points that are then passed through a contouring filter.
+[PseudoVolumeRendering](/Python/VolumeRendering/PseudoVolumeRendering)  | Here we use 100 cut planes, each with an opacity of 0.05.
+They are then rendered back-to-front to simulate volume rendering.
 [Rainbow](/Python/Rendering/Rainbow) | Using different vtkLookupTables.
 [StreamLines](/Python/Visualization/StreamLines) | Seed streamlines with vectors from a structured grid.
 [StreamlinesWithLineWidget](/Python/VisualizationAlgorithms/StreamlinesWithLineWidget) | Interact with the streamlines in the combustor dataset.